methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-07-20-ansible-highly-available-elk-stack.md

 ---
   title: Ansible - Highly Available ELK Stack
+toc: true
+toc_label: "Contents"
+excerpt: "A little over a year ago I provided installation scripts along with this post to help setup a completely redundant ELK Stack.
+This post has definitely..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 A little over a year ago I provided installation scripts along with [this](https://everythingshouldbevirtual.com/highly-available-elk-elasticsearch-logstash-kibana-setup)